• Skip to primary navigation

 • Report leaking taps or cisterns to the campground management

-IRCE is committed to ensuring the safety of all guests.
+Ivorys Rock is committed to ensuring the safety of all guests.

 • No overnight parking on Mt Flinders Road or Dunrad Road.